illustrated geese holding various objects with hearts on them

 • Ask for Feedback: Current volunteers are excellent resources for information about what your organization does well, but you’ll also want to talk to some of the volunteers you’ve lost.
 Ask about the type of experience they had as volunteers, find out why they lost interest, and inquire if there is anything you need to change to increase volunteer appreciation.

-To paraphrase Lily Tomlin, your volunteers are somebody.
-They want to be empowered by you to support your organization, and help change the world.
+To paraphrase the great Lily Tomlin, your volunteers are somebody.
+They want to be empowered by you to support your organization and help change the world.
 Be the wind beneath their wings with recruiting, onboarding, and training strategies to help them reach their fullest potential for the greater good.

 You heard her.
 Let's go!